-Top 9 Power BI Dashboard Examples
+Top 12 Power BI Dashboard Examples for 2025

 A great dashboard is actionable.
 It will do more than just display data.
-It will guide your attention, help you pinpoint issues or opportunities and tell a story that will propel your business forward.
+It will guide your attention, help you pinpoint issues or opportunities, and tell a story that will propel your business forward.
 To inspire you to create more actionable reports and dashboards, we have created a series of Power BI dashboard examples that combine the best data visualization practices with the power of our three cutting-edge Power BI custom visuals.

 Important note: All of our Power BI dashboard examples are specifically designed to clearly answer the 4-Question Insight Test: